synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Public package root (`src/index.ts`) re-exports only the supported runtime query API.
 - Internal repo tooling has a dedicated unstable barrel at `src/internal/index.ts` which is not published.

+## Storybook Scraper Migration Plan (agreed direction)
+- Goal: move the existing MCP Storybook scraper package into metadata first with behavior parity, then refactor.
+- Target location in metadata: `src/internal/collectors/storybook/` for moved modules (`build-docs.ts`, `configs.ts`, `docs-scraper.ts`, `scraper.ts`, `storybook-manager.ts`, `types.ts`, `index.ts`) adapted to metadata conventions.
+- Dependency adds in `packages/metadata/package.json` (initial move): `playwright`, `prettier`, `@synergy-design-system/docs` (matching MCP behavior baseline).
+- Output architecture decision: output location is configured at config/CLI + writer boundary (default under `data/layers/examples/component/`), not by enrichers.
+- Clean separation: collectors/scrapers gather examples data; writers decide filesystem paths; enrichers only enrich metadata and should not own output path routing.
+- Config approach: keep `SYNERGY_METADATA_OUTPUT_DIR` as root and add an optional examples-layer subpath config (env or config file) with sensible default.
+- Scope for first migration: preserve current behavior and content shape; postpone optimization/refactor until parity is validated.
+- Out of scope for this first move: changing story extraction semantics, changing formatting policy, or redesigning example schema.
+- **Build separation (critical):** The Storybook scraper MUST NOT run as part of the default `build` or `build:data` script — it is too costly (requires Playwright + Storybook serve).
+It must be gated behind a separate script, e.g. `build:all` (matching MCP convention), which runs `build` first and then the Storybook scrape + examples layer generation as a second step.
+- **Validation enforcement:** The reason for the separate script is that CI validates a git diff after a pipeline run.
+This ensures developers have run the full pipeline (including examples generation) on their branch before merging.
+A stale or missing `data/layers/examples/` diff is a merge blocker.
+- Regular `pnpm build` and `pnpm test` must complete without any Storybook dependency (docs build, Playwright, serve-handler).
+These dependencies are only exercised by `build:all`.

 ## Implemented So Far

 ### Core and Contracts